 5.to determine if population augmentation is necessary to maintain two extant populations (Gonzales Point and Harling Point).

 B.C.
 Ministry of Environment.
 2015.
 Recovery Plan for Victoria's Owl-clover (Castilleja victoriae) in British Columbia.
 Province of B.C..
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Scientific Name: Castilleja victoriae